zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

    2. Exit these test procedures.

 5. Else, for each name server name in the *Delegation NS* set do:
-   1. If the name server name has no IP address then do:
-      1. Add the name server name to the *NS Cannot Resolve Into IP*.
+   1. If the name server name has no IP address then add the name server name to the *NS Cannot Resolve Into IP* set.
-      2. Go to next name server name.
-   2. If the name server name has multiple IP addresses, then repeat the loop and the following steps for each IP address, else go to next name server name in the loop.
+   2. Else, for each IP address in for the name server name do:
-   3. Send *SOA Query* to the name server IP.
+      1. Send *SOA Query* to the name server IP.
-   4. If there is no [DNS Response], then:
-      1. Add the name server name and IP address to the *No Response From NS* set.
+      2. If there is no [DNS Response], then add the name server name and IP address to the *No Response From NS* set.
-      2. Go to next name server.
-   5. Else, if the AA flag is not set in the [DNS Response], then:
-      1. Add the name server name and IP address to the *NS not auth* set.
+      3. Else, if the AA flag is not set in the [DNS Response], then add the name server name and IP address to the *NS not auth* set.
-      2. Go to next name server.
-   6. Else, if the [RCODE Name] is not "NoError" in the [DNS Response], then:
-      1. Add the name server name and IP address plus the [RCODE Name] to the *Unexpected RCODE* set.
+      4. Else, if the [RCODE Name] is not "NoError" in the [DNS Response], then add the name server name, IP address and the [RCODE Name] to the *Unexpected RCODE* set.
-      2. Go to next name server IP address if available, else go to next name server name.
-   7. Else:
+      5. Else do:
-      1. If the answer section in the [DNS Response] contains an SOA record with *Child Zone* as owner name, then:
-         1. Add the name server name and IP address to the *Auth Response on SOA Query* set.
+         1. If the answer section in the [DNS Response] contains an SOA record with *Child Zone* as owner name, then add the name server name and IP address to the *Auth Response on SOA Query* set.
-         2. Go to next name server.
-      2. Else:
-         1. Add the name server name and IP address to the *Broken NS* set.
+         2. Else, add the name server name and IP address to the *Broken NS* set.
-         2. Go to next name server.

 6. If the *Auth Response on SOA Query* set is non-empty, then:
    1. Output *[B02_AUTH_RESPONSE_SOA]* with a list of name server name and IP address pairs derived from the set and with *Child Zone* name.
    2. Exit these test procedures.

 7. Else do: